gravitational/workshop/gravity101.md

 Cluster upgrade process is very similar to cluster install.
 First, transfer the just-built image to `node-1`.

-_Note: If you’re taking this session as a part of Gravitational training program, the upgrade image will be pre-downloaded and unpacked on your cluster nodes._

 Unpack it in the `~/v2` directory:

 ```bash